covia-ai/covia/docs/white-paper.md

 // DLFS Drive path

-dlfs://drive.mycompany.com/venue-assets/101/0c1aee860be175d66152388a6513fd4fa11449c1612cbd04dca92ec92e3d0cca
+dlfs://drive.mycompany.com/venue-assets
+   /101/0c1aee860be175d66152388a6513fd4fa11449c1612cbd04dca92ec92e3d0cca

-// Note: technically a DLFS drive may not be a complete venue, but it can host assets and metadata and drivers
+// Note: technically a DLFS drive need not be a complete venue, but it can
-// may treat therefore utilise it as a venue
+// host assets and metadata and drivers may therefore utilise it as a venue
 ```

 ### Agents